 “You know how torturous it is for me to find shiny things that aren’t intended for me.”

 Every outfit counts when you’re the it-girl of the Upper East Side.
-Blair Waldorf knows she must look the part at all times to maintain her affluent reputation.
-Even more important when the omnipresent gaze of the mysterious Gossip Girl is close-by.
+Blair Waldorf knows that she must look immaculate at all times to maintain her reputation.
+Even more important when the gaze of the mysterious Gossip Girl is nearby.
 That’s probably why her sense of style is so faultless.
-The Audrey Hepburn enthusiast never fails to look classy wherever she goes.
+This Audrey Hepburn enthusiast never fails to look classy.

 Born into wealth and privilege, Blair attends the private Constance Billard School for Girls.
-Despite the old-school uniforms its pupils have to wear, this socialite adds stylish touches to stand out.
-She adds interest to her uniform via colour blocked tights, cute collar bows, and an unlimited range of Alice bands.
+Despite the old-school uniforms, this socialite adds her own stylish touches to stand out.
+Think colour blocked tights, cute collar bows, and an unlimited range of Alice bands.
 The perfect look to rule the school in.

 Outside of school, Blair loves a designer piece.
-There is never a shortage of designer gowns or tailored coats in her wardrobe.
+There is never a shortage of luxury gowns or tailored coats in her wardrobe.
 Whether she’s hanging out with Serena or carrying five different shopping bags down Fifth Avenue, expect to find her in classic silhouettes mixed with feminine details for some extra fun.
-This means elegant a-line dresses in a range of floral or plaid prints and sleek autumn coats paired with berets, bright pumps, and boxy handbags.
+This means elegant a-line dresses in a range of floral or plaid prints, sleek autumn coats paired with berets, bright pumps, and boxy handbags.